BusiedBat306/HIST4840-template/pages/about.md

 - The [Canadian Tank Museum](https://ontrmuseum.ca/tankmuseum/), home of the Ontario Regiment RCAC Museum.
 - Jeremy Neal Blowers, Executive Director, Canadian Tank Museum

+## Music

+My Boy Willie by The Royal Tank Regiment Cambrai Band.
+Used under permission of the Canadian Tank Museum as an affiliated member of the Canadian Armed Forces and those of the Commonwealth.

 ## References

 Cercel, Cristian, et al. “War in the Museum: The Historial of the Great War in Péronne and the Military History Museum in Dresden.”
 Journal of War and Culture Studies, vol. 12, no. 2, March 1, 2019. pp. 194–214.
 [Link](https://doi.org/10.1080/17526272.2019.1580846.)